How to Linearize PDFs Using C# with IronPDF

 A linearized PDF, also known as a "Fast Web View" or "web-optimized PDF," is structurally reorganized for internet streaming.
 This allows a compatible viewer to display the first page of a document almost instantly, well before the entire file has finished downloading.

 In mission-critical or time-sensitive applications, this feature is especially useful.
 It eliminates frustrating load times for large documents, particularly on slow or mobile networks, allowing users to interact with content immediately.
 This facilitates quicker decision-making and boosts productivity in professional environments.
-When combined with IronPDF's performance optimization features, linearized PDFs provide an exceptional viewing experience.
+When combined with IronPDF's performance optimization features, they provide an exceptional viewing experience.

 In this how-to article, we’ll explore the options that IronPDF offers developers to export their documents as linearized PDFs.